Skip to content

 How Grinnell compares across our verified dataset

-Grinnell is in the modest minority (31 schools share this category).
+Grinnell is in a recognizable cluster (145 schools share this category).
 That framing matters when comparing peer schools that may publish the policy differently or not at all.

 Grinnell is one of them.
 NMF packages typically carry their own stacking and renewal carve-outs separate from the standard automatic merit ladder; confirm those before assuming the headline NMF value is final.